Your Essential Test Environment Management Checklist

 But we’ve ended the section before covering the specific problems that a poorly-managed test environment can cause, so that’s what we’re doing now.
-I’ve jokingly called this section a “negative” checklist for test environment management, and that’s what it is—a list of common problems software organizations struggle with when they don’t have a proper test environment management process in place.
+We’ll walk you through a list of common challenges software organizations struggle with when they don’t have a proper test environment management process in place.

 Test vs. Production Environments